Back

 This is a picture of the equation H = one-fifth(25).
 There is a vertical dashed line through the equal sign showing the separation of the two halves of the equation.
 “Left-hand side” is written above H and “Right-hand side” is written above one-fifth(25).
 H=one-fifth(twenty-five over one) is written below the original equation.

-Then we multiply across the numerator and denominator when multiplying fractions.
+Then multiply across the numerator and denominator when multiplying fractions.

 This is a picture of the equation H=\frac{1}{5}(\frac{25}{1}).
 There is a vertical dashed line through the equal sign showing the separation of the two halves of the equation.
 “Left-hand side” is written above H and “Right-hand side” is written above \frac{1}{5}(\frac{25}{1}).
 H=\frac{1(25)}{5(1)} is written below the original equation.
 The next line is: H=\frac{25}{5}.